The Indiana CTSI provides funding for special research fellowships for early career investigators in clinical-translational research.

 - Basic scientists with a PhD who are doing translational research which involves some component of human subjects research and has high potential for early translation into impacting patient care

-- Full-time junior faculty or research scientists, who would be eligible to apply as principal investigator on an NIH grant or career development award, but who have not to date been a principal investigator on an R01 or equivalent grant.
+- Be full-time junior faculty or research scientists, who would be eligible to apply as Principal Investigator on an NIH grant or career development award, but who have not yet been a Principal Investigator on an R01 or equivalent grant

-- Able to identify co-mentors who are faculty investigators from two different disciplines (preferably a clinician-scientist and a PhD-scientist).
+- Be able to identify co-mentors who are faculty investigators from two different disciplines (preferably a clinician-scientist and a PhD-scientist)

-- Planning on submitting a grant for external funding (either a career development award or independent research grant) during the first 12 months of the award.
+- Be planning to submit a grant for external funding (either a career development award or independent research grant) during the first 12 months of the award